Friday, June 13, 2025

 How can I assess my current fitness level effectively?

-To check your fitness, try timed runs, push-ups, and sit-and-reach stretches.
+Test your fitness level with run, push-up, and sit-and-reach tests.
 These tests show your endurance, strength, and flexibility.
 A fitness pro can also give you personalized advice.

 What types of workouts should I include in my weekly exercise routine?